Galaga '88

-is a 1987 fixed shooter arcade video game by Namco.
-It is the third sequel for Galaxian (following Galaga, and Gaplus).
-It features significantly improved graphics over the previous games in the series, including detailed backgrounds, larger enemies and greater ship details.
-The game runs on Namco System 1 hardware.
+is a 1987 fixed shooter video game developed and published by Namco for Japanese arcades; it was distributed by Atari Games in North America and Europe.
+It is the fourth entry in the Galaxian series, following 1984's Gaplus.
+It features significantly improved graphics over previous games in the series, including detailed backgrounds, larger enemies, and greater ship details.

-Galaga '88 was a commercial success in Japan, but was not as commercially successful as its predecessors outside of Japan.
-The game was praised by critics for its gameplay, graphics, and music.
-Reviewers complimented its new enhancements that changed and innovated the core gameplay, and for standing out among other games at the time.
-It was ported to the TurboGrafx-16, X68000, and Game Gear and is included in Namco compilations.
+Galaga '88 was a commercial success in Japan, but was not as successful as its predecessors outside of Japan.
+The game was praised by critics for its gameplay, graphics, and music, as well as for its new enhancements that changed and innovated the core gameplay.
+It was ported to the TurboGrafx-16, X68000, and Japanese mobile phones, and is included in several Namco compilations.
 It was followed by Galaxian3: Project Dragoon in 1990.

 Gameplay

 Galaga '88 is a fixed shooter video game.
 Its plot involves the launch of a starship named the Blast Fighter to destroy the hostile Galaga forces and their home planet.
 Its gameplay is similar to its predecessors; as the Blast Fighter, the player must shoot each of the Galaga aliens, who fly into formation from the top and sides of the playfield.
 Aliens will make an attempt to hit the player by divebombing towards the bottom of the screen.
 Colliding with an alien or their projectile results in a life being lost.

 Atop each formation are four larger enemies known as the Boss Galaga, which take two hits to destroy.
 These aliens use a tractor beam to capture a player's ship, returning with it to the top of the screen.
 The player can reclaim the captured fighter by shooting a Boss Galaga holding one while it is divebombing.
 If they are successful, the captured fighter joins with the player's own to create a dual fighter that has additional firepower and a larger hitbox.
 A Boss Galaga can also capture a dual fighter; rescuing it in the same fashion instead creates a triple fighter, an even larger ship with wide, fast-moving shots.
 A triple fighter can also be acquired by finding pink-colored capsules.

 Galaga '88 consists of five "worlds", each one containing up to four stages, including a bonus stage at the end.
 Each world gives the player a chance to acquire up to two blue warp capsules by defeating large enemies and destroying obstacles; completing a bonus stage with two capsules warps the player to the next dimension, in which enemies and formations are different and generally more difficult.
 There are additionally two vertical-scrolling stages featuring two enemy formations and a boss.
 The game features four different endings based on which dimension the player is in when they complete the game.